Voultapher/sort-research-rs/writeup/ipnsort_introduction/text.md

 release_lto_thin_opt_level_s | `u64`    | 2712                 | 3096
 release_lto_thin_opt_level_s | `String` | 5066                 | 4487

 The instruction cache (i-cache) is a shared resource and most programs do more than just call `slice::sort_unstable`.
 The actual i-cache usage will depend on the input length, type, pattern and ISA.
-For example the very common case of N <= 20 has ipnsort only use an inlined insertion sort using < 200 bytes of i-cache.
+For example the very common case of N <= 20 has ipnsort only use an inlined insertion sort using less than 200 bytes of i-cache.
 The total size represents the upper limit worst case if everything is being used.
 Another aspect where binary-size is important, is the impact it has on the size of the final binary.
 This can be particularly important for embedded and Wasm targets.
 In cases where binary-size and or compile-time are prioritized above everything else [tiny_sort](https://github.com/Voultapher/tiny-sort-rs) is a better fit.

 Result: ipnsort improves the binary-size in every tested scenario, compared to the current `slice::sort_unstable`.
 With a relatively larger gain for non-integer like types like `String`.

 ### Compile-time

-Compile-times are often cited as one of Rust's issues, and the compiler team has invested considerable effort in improving compile-times. `slice::sort_unstable` is implementation wise one of the largest and most complicated functions in the standard library.
+Compile-times are often cited as one of Rust's issues, and the compiler team has invested considerable effort in improving compile-times. `slice::sort_unstable` is implementation-wise one of the largest and most complicated functions in the standard library.
 As a consequence, the compile-time impact it has on user applications that call it directly or indirectly can be [substantial](https://github.com/rust-lang/rust/pull/108662#issuecomment-1453507495).
 To measure the impact on compile-time, a [test program](https://github.com/Voultapher/sort-research-rs/blob/main/util/compile_time_impact/src/main.rs) was created that contains a total of 256 sort instantiation, each with a newtype wrapper.
 50% `u64`, 45% `String` and 5% `Cell<u64>`.
 This program is then clean compiled multiple times and wall and user time are evaluated.

 Current `slice::sort_unstable`: